mosaic-data-model/mosaic-data-model.github.io/future.md

 Volumetric data takes the form of a grid in space with a numerical value associated with each grid point.
-It is most frequently used for experimental date (e.g. electron density maps in crystallography and electron microscopy), but can also be computed from a simulation (e.g. a mass or charge density).
+It is most frequently used for experimental data (e.g. electron density maps in crystallography and electron microscopy), but can also be computed from a simulation (e.g. a mass or charge density).